Has your world recently been shattered by your partner’s porn addiction?

 For some, participating in a 90-day abstinence period is an excellent start on the road to rebuilding trust.
 This abstinence period is a method of resetting your partner’s sexualized thinking.
 It’s a sort of detox, per se.

 During this period and even if you choose not to participate in the 90-day abstinence period, be open to intimacy in non-sexual ways when you feel safe and comfortable to do so.
-Sex is often used as a temporary fix for less than temporary problems within a relationship.
-Without the clutch of sex, you may be motivated to find other ways to be close to each other.
+Sex is often used as a temporary fix for less-than-temporary problems within a relationship.
+Without the crutch of sex, you may be motivated to find other ways to practice feeling connected to each other.

 When you feel ready to do so, emotional intimacy is a good place to start.
 Spend time reconnecting through communication and activities that aren’t sexual in nature.
-In fact, going to bed at the same time (if you are sleeping in the same bed) provides an excellent time for intimate communication - of the verbal kind.
-Please do not rush yourself into reconnecting if it does not feel right for you.
+While setting aside time to have vulnerable conversations can be helpful, please do not rush yourself into reconnecting if it does not feel right for you.
 This is understandably a very long process of healing, and it is absolutely okay if rebuilding any sort of emotional intimacy is completely off the table for some time.

 Rebuilding your relationship will take more than these four components, but I hope this provides some direction to start.
-If you are interested in some extra support for porn addiction in California (CA) and Vermont (VT), I welcome you to contact me here.
+If you are interested in some extra support for sex and porn addiction in California (CA), Vermont (VT), and Connecticut (CT), I welcome you to contact me here.